About the Marketplace Newsletter

 - Be honest with buyers about your intentions.

 Don't tell people you'll hold something for them if what you really

 want to do is to sell to the first buyer who shows up.

-- Don't post it if you are not sure you really want to sell it at the
+- Don't post if you are not sure you really want to sell it at the

 price you gave in the post.
 It isn't

-fair to buyers if you change your mind about selling, or about the price you want.
+fair to buyers to change your mind about the price once you have posted it.

 Tips from subscribers: